islas/sane_workflows/docs/source/tutorial/index.rst

 For the purposes of this tutorial, we will be placing files under ``.sane``.

-Alternate :py:class:`Host` definitions or specialized patches (see :py:meth:`~Orchestrator.process_patches`) that are specific to a user or particular machine not directly supported by your project can be placed completely outside your project or repository and pulled into the workflow at runtime using the :ref:`--path <running.paths>` flag.

-Finally, especially when using the python interface, it may be beneficial to place files under another folder inside the workflow root folder.
+Especially when using the python interface, it may be beneficial to place files under another folder inside the workflow root folder.
 This acts as the root `namespace package`_ for python imports.

-Let's work through an example layout for our ``mango`` workflow before we start looking at adding files and content said files.
+Let's look at an example directory structure for our ``mango`` workflow before we begin the tutorial:

-Take this directory structure:

 .. code-block:: none

     .sane/
     ├── common.jsonc
-    ├── mango
+    └─── mango
-    │   ├── actions
+        ├── actions
-    │   │   ├── grow.jsonc
+        │   ├── grow.jsonc
-    │   │   └── harvest.py
+        │   └── harvest.py
-    │   ├── custom
+        ├── custom
-    │   │   ├── actions.py
+        │   ├── actions.py
-    │   │   ├── envs.py
+        │   ├── envs.py
-    │   │   └── hosts.py
+        │   └── hosts.py
-    │   │   └── funcs.py
+        │   └── funcs.py
-    │   └── hosts
+        ├── hosts
         │   ├── desert.py
         │   └── forest.jsonc
         └── scripts
             └── grow.sh
             └── harvest.sh

-In the above directory structure, our python and JSON files will not be specifically isolated.
-The :py:class:`Orchestrator` will find them for us.
+In the above directory structure, our python and JSON files are not be specifically isolated.
+The :py:class:`Orchestrator` **will find them for us**.

 Instead, we will made sure to place all custom python modules that we want to ``import`` later within our workflow under at least